learningwala/w/m/content/blog/2024-reflections.md

 	he didn't find meaning in this type of exploration time, he became phone - game addict, he bought new iphone and it was game changer for him... in short some mistake from our side, some expectation from his side.. it didn't work out.
 I was so happy when he went back home.
 I was genuinely concerned and still I am concerned about his future.
 I never thought bad about him but our expectation didn't match.
 We were super busy in our work we really didn't give proper time to him... it was wrong timing.

+### Proudest moments of the year, Things you don't like about this year, something you learnt about yourself

+- Our work got recognized : [ebird - meet the educator article](https://www.early-bird.in/meet-an-educator-mihir-pathak/)
+- I could manage to do local khoji event even with the stress and work load of pratham
+- We (Nidhi, Mihir, Impana) managed to do 'A matter of time' exhibition.
+I was on cloud 7 :)
+- This year I wrote regular [weekly notes](https://learningwala.in/tags/weekly-notes/) on my website from week 12 to week 52 = 40 weeks = 10 months.
+I never thought that I will continue this habit.
+But I did.
+I am proud of it.

+- This year was very stressful and I felt serious anxiety many a times.
+Because of nature of work at Pratha,Home / family issues
+- This year I contributed / spent big amount of grant money and pratham's salary money for marriage prep, which I didn't like.
+I wanted to use that money for children or save it for future.
+Any way I am happy that we did camp from that money.

+- I took logistic responsibility for the residential camps we did this year.
+I invited Nidhi, Nishtha and Prerna for facilitation.
+It was a good experience for me.
+I learnt about my self that I enjoy doing this type of work also
+- The idea of sangha - tribe - community got stronger in mind this year.
+I learnt that if you want to walk on this path of alternatives you need strong sangha.. and you need to selflessly contribute in that sangha
+- This year tested my and nidhi's bonding.. hard time.. stress.. things we hated came back to us...but we are strong & together.
+Thank you so much Nidhi for being you.
+- All these years I was very confused about my offering in education.
+I am not a subject teacher, I am not a teacher trainer, I don't want to start NGO to scale things.. what exactly I want to do ?
+This year I got some answers :

+ {{< instagram DD_peFtyIJ_ >}}

 ### What next ?

 - Need to figure out work.
 Gopaldham and Balgokulam people will reply in mid Jan.
 After that we will take a call.
 I am mostly inclined towards going to mitali ben's school for 1 year and then going back to BLR / stay back if we get regular funding.